logo

 apiserver <=> (worker node) kubelet

-Communications between the API server and Kubelet are bi-directional.
-For some functions the Kubelet calls the API server and for others the API server calls the Kubelet.
+Communications between the apiserver and kubelet are bi-directional.
+For some functions the kubelet calls the apiserver and for others the apiserver calls the kubelet.

-apiserver => (worker node) kubelet for: (The Kubelet has a REST API, the API exposes info about the pods running on a node, the logs from those pods, and execution of commands in every container running on the node; typically exposed on TCP port 10250, which the API server calls for some functions.
-These connections terminate at the kubelet's HTTPS endpoint)
+The kubelet has a REST API, the API exposes info about the pods running on a node, the logs from those pods, and execution of commands in every container running on the node; typically exposed on TCP port 10250, which the API server calls for some functions.
+These connections terminate at the kubelet's HTTPS endpoint.

 • Fetching logs for pods.